-An activation function is added to our network anywhere in between two convolutional layers or at the end of network, so you must be wondering what exactly an activation function does, let me clear it in simple words for you, it helps in making decision about which information should fire forward and which not by making decisions at the end of any network.
-In broadly, there are both linear as well as non-linear activation functions, both performing linear and non-linear transformations but non-linear activation functions is a lot helpful and therefore widely used in neural networks as well as deep learning networks.
+An activation function is added to our network anywhere in between two convolutional layers or at the end of the network.
+So you must be wondering what exactly an activation function does, let me clear it in simple words for you.

+It helps in making the decision about which information should fire forward and which not by making decisions at the end of any network.
+In broadly, there are both linear as well as non-linear activation functions, both performing linear and non-linear transformations but non-linear activation functions are a lot helpful and therefore widely used in neural networks as well as deep learning networks.

 The equation for the sigmoid function is

-The sigmoid activation function is used mostly as it does its task with great efficiency, it basically is a probabilistic approach towards decision making and ranges in between 0 to 1, so when we have to make a decision or to predict an output we use this activation function because of the range is the minimum, therefore, prediction would be more accurate.
+The sigmoid activation function is used mostly as it does its task with great efficiency, it basically is a probabilistic approach towards decision making and ranges in between 0 to 1, so when we have to make a decision or to predict an output we use this activation function because of the range is the minimum, therefore, the prediction would be more accurate.

 This activation function is slightly better than the sigmoid function, like the sigmoid function it is also used to predict or to differentiate between two classes but it maps the negative input into negative quantity only and ranges in between -1 to 1.

-we use Leaky ReLU function instead of ReLU to avoid this unfitting, in Leaky ReLU range is expanded which enhances the performance.
+We use Leaky ReLU function instead of ReLU to avoid this unfitting, in Leaky ReLU range is expanded which enhances the performance.

-Our next step would be a Fully Connected Network (FCN)
+View to Fully Connected Network (FCN)

-Step 1: Importing all necessary libraries(mainly from Keras)
+Importing all necessary libraries(mainly from Keras)

 Importing sequential model, activation, dense, flatten, max-pooling libraries.

-Step 2: Importing dataset.
+Importing dataset.
 If you want to use the same dataset you can download.